-The Mazda 3 has been with us for quite a while now, and despite all the fresher, faster, and newer competition, the Mazda 3 ages gracefully, still showing some flair and flamboyance the same way that Audrey Hepburn did as she ages.
-There’s no denying that an all-new Mazda 3 is just around the corner, inside it will be Mazda’s groundbreaking SKYACTIV-X SPCCI gasoline engine, but while that’s still a few years away, a few years is still a long time to wait for those who want to splurge the cash for a Mazda 3.
+The Mazda 3 has been with us for quite a while now, and despite all the fresher, faster, and newer competition, the Mazda 3 continues to age gracefully, still showing some flair and flamboyance in the same way that Audrey Hepburn did as she aged.
+There’s no denying that an all-new Mazda 3 is just around the corner, and inside it will be Mazda’s groundbreaking SKYACTIV-X SPCCI gasoline engine.
+While the release of a new model is just a few years away, a few years is still a long time to wait for those who want to splurge the cash for a Mazda 3 right now.
 Four years since its launch, does the Mazda 3 still hold up against its competitors?
 Let’s find out.

 From the outside, one would still think the Mazda 3 looks fresh, especially if it’s in hatchback form.
 This sedan still manages to pull off an Audrey Hepburn rather than a cougar smoking crack in a spooky alleyway.
 It’s got all the curves and volumetric shapes in the right places, down to the front character line that flows from the grille all the way above the front wheel arches, creating a vehicle proportion that makes that car look like a rear-wheel drive sports sedan born from Munich.
 The long hood, short rear deck design just works, though the trunk height could be lower.
 As this is the 2.0 R variant, it’s fitted with glitzy goodies that range from trendy Adaptive LED headlights with LED daytime running lights, LED fog lights, LED tail lights, snazzy 18-inch alloy wheels, and a slightly revised front fascia that debuted in the 2017 model.